Easy Rider (1969)

 This picture, based on Cormac McCarthy's novel of the same name, is a tension building cat and mouse drama which follows a Texas welder and a Vietnam veteran in the desert landscape of west Texas.
 Interestingly however, The Desert Sands Motel in the final scene, while depicted as El Paso, Texas, was actually filmed in the Route 66 town of Albuquerque, New Mexico.
 Critically acclaimed, this film took home four Academy Awards as well as numerous other prizes.

 Little Miss Sunshine (2006)

 This 2006 film follows the motley Hoover crew as they pile into a canary yellow Volkswagen bus, embarking cross-country to get the seven-year-old protagonist, Olive, to a beauty pageant in Redondo Beach, California.
-Portions of the road trip were filmed in Route 66 locations including Chandler, Phoenix, and Flagstaff.
+Portions of the road trip were filmed in the Route 66 town of Flagstaff.
 Interestingly, this film, while having a relatively small budget of $8 million, made a profit exceeding $100 million worldwide.
 Watch it for the great locations, but stay for the weird family antics.

 National Lampoon's Vacation (1983)